OlivierLD/raspberry-coffee/ADC-benchmark/LINEAR_POTS.md

 | Centered                           | ~60&deg; clockwise                 | ~60&deg; counter-clockwise           |

-We consider that `0` is half way between the min (knob all the way clockwise) and max (knob all the way counter-clockwise).
+We consider that `0` is half way between the min (knob all the way clockwise, highest resistance) and max (knob all the way counter-clockwise, lowest resistance).

 Taking measures every 30 degrees, we have the following table: